El-CID: A filter for Gravitational-wave Electromagnetic Counterpart Identification: Simulating transients

 Here, we regenerate these with the same ZTF observing conditions library derived from ZTF DR3 and used for the KNe as described earlier.
 In Appendix~\ref{appendix:example_lightcurves} we show some example lightcurves from the training set.
 We do not make additional cuts on the dataset to balance the different types of objects.
 This choice is different from that used in MU19, as that worked focused on accurate multi-class classification, whereas our focus is on separating KNe from all other classes, which we regard as contaminants for the purpose of this work.
 While we use the BU19 and KN17 models and observing schedule of ZTF DR3 for demonstration here, the prescription can be easily applied to other lightcurve models, and future survey schedules, in particular Rubin Observatory and \emph{NGRST}.
 The choice made here is motivated by the potential coincident survey operations with the upcoming fourth LIGO-Virgo-Kagra observing run.

 The number count of the different types of objects are given in Table~\ref{tab:object_count}.
 It should be noted that this is a simplification, and more accurately, the number counts depends on the relative rates of explosive transients, and their detection efficiency.
 While the relative rates of contaminating extragalactic classes may affect classification, we can expect some contaminants to be more difficult to distinguish than others with only initial photometry.
 Here, we make a simple conservative approximation, and keep an order of magnitude more of the other objects compared to KN.
 This is motivated by our expectation that, while we are simulating events using ZTF's untargeted survey strategy, most efforts using the tool developed in this work will be applying it to images acquired through a dedicated targeted search, precisely because they are trying to identify the EM counterpart immediately after receiving a GW alert.
 While the KNe volumetric rate is roughly one-thousandth the local SN~Ia rate, given the context of a target-of-opportunity search for KNe, the number of KNe discovered will inevitably be disproportional to their volumetric rate.
 We have verified that the extreme case of repeating training with a roughly equal number of objects instead -- modeling a target-of-opportunity search that is unreasonably effective -- gives a similar result.
+In Sec.~\ref{sec:training} (see Table~\ref{tab:auc_vals}), we further repeat the training/validation process for different KN/non-KN object proportion and do not observe significant difference in performance.
 The other extreme -- a machine learning algorithm conditioned on a training set that includes objects in proportion to their volumetric rate and detection efficiency -- is unsuitable for our goal of detecting kilonovae, but may be of use to groups looking to retrospectively classify all objects from a survey.
+It such a case if an imbalance is necessary for technical/practical reasons, the output needs to be re-weighted based on rates and detection efficiency of different object types.